Positive Asian Network Australia (PANA)

 Who we are

-How to engage with us
+How to join

-This PANA Trivia Night, held via Zoom, on Tuesday 30 November 2021 is a fun and social event aiming to connect community members from all Australian States and Territories.
+This PANA Trivia Night, held via Zoom, on 30 November 2021 is a fun and social event aiming to connect community members from all Australian States and Territories.
 You can join ONLINE and it is FREE to join.
 This event provides a safe and inclusive place for us to connect.